 Most local extension offices can provide gardeners with a list of invasive species for their zone.
 This is important information to prevent the spread of plants that are not native and can overcome native flora and disrupt ecosystems.
-Zone 5 invasive plants include those that also thrive in higher zones, as many of these plants are hardy into warmer regions as well.
+Zone 5 invasive plants include those that also thrive in higher zones, as many of these plants are hardy in warmer regions as well.
 The northern and central parts of the United States comprise the cooler zones.
 Managing invasive plants in these areas is crucial to preventing their spread to outside states.

 What are Invasive Species in Zone 5?

 This can make controlling unwanted plants very difficult and also means managing invasive plants is a community effort of watchfulness and committed planting of non-invasive only.
-Even the best intentions can create invasive plants, such as when California introduced ice plant as an erosion control on dunes and kudzu vine was intentionally planted at a rate of 1 million acres for the same reason.
+Even the best intentions can create invasive plants, such as when California introduced ice plant as erosion control on dunes and kudzu vine was intentionally planted at a rate of 1 million acres for the same reason.

 Invasive Zone 5 Plants

 Oriental bittersweet is an invasive plant native to Asia and can cause damage to trees by girdling them or breaking plant material as the vine twines up the support plant.
-Japanese honeysuckle, mile-a-minute weed, English ivy and kudzu are other vine type plants that have been introduced to the region.
+Japanese honeysuckle, mile-a-minute weed, English ivy, and kudzu are other vine-type plants that have been introduced to the region.